AF-Github1/WebotsWorkshop/README.md

 I will show some sample code along with the explanation of what it does.
 I will also show how to install certain modules.

-**The full code without any comments will be put in a section below this one if you wish to copy it.
+**The full code without any of these comments will be put in a section below this one and in other files in this repository if you just wish to copy it.
 **

 #This line calls the modules of the robot used to code in this controller.